cmontella/cse298-quiz4/README.md

 What is the difference between Dijkstra's Algorithm and A*.
 Why would one use Dijkstra's over A* and vice versa?

+Dijkstra's Algorithm always finds the shortest path between to nodes in a graph.
+To do this, it searches every single node.
+A* will find *a* path between two nodes in a graph if one exists, but it's not guaranteed to be optimal.
+This is becuase A* uses a heuristic to guide the search, which makes it suboptimal but faster.
+The choice of heuristic can produce different paths.
+Once the goal is reached, the algorithm terminates even if there are nodes left that have not been visited.

+You would use Dijkstra's Algorithm if an optimal path is needed.
+A* is better if you need a good-enough path without having to exhaustively search the entire graph.
+If the graph is very large, this could be beneficial.

 ## Question 2

 Consider the following robot in a grid 2D grid world: